Color Variants Identification in Fashion e-commerce via Contrastive Self-Supervised Representation Learning: Proposed Approach

 Here, $\Vec{q}=\sum_v \Vec{q}^{(v)}$, $\Vec{k}_i=\sum_v \Vec{k}_i^{(v)}, \forall i$.
 In (\ref{NTXent}), $\Vec{q}$ and $\Vec{k}_i$ respectively denote the \textit{final} embeddings obtained for a query and a key, which are essentially obtained by adding the embeddings obtained from across all the views, as denoted by the superscript $v$ for $\Vec{q}^{(v)}$ and $\Vec{k}_i^{(v)}$.
 Also, $\Vec{k}_q$ represents the positive key corresponding to a query $\Vec{q}$, $\tau$ denotes the temperature parameter, whereas $\textrm{exp}()$ and $\textrm{log}()$ respectively denote the exponential and logarithmic functions.

 During our experiments, we observed that simple methods like SimSiam \cite{simsiam_21} do not actually perform too well for our use-case.
 On the contrary, we found benefits of components such as the momentum encoder, as present in BYOL \cite{byol_20} and MOCOv2 \cite{moco_cvpr20}.
 Also, adding an extra memory module in the form of a queue helps in boosting the performance due to comparisons with a large number of negatives.
 Thus, $K$ in (\ref{NTXent}) denotes the size of the memory module.
-We call our proposed self-supervised method as \textbf{Part-Based Contrastive Net (PBCNet)}.
+Our method is called as \textbf{Patch-Based Contrastive Net (PBCNet)}.